Homoclinic classes of geodesic flows on rank 1 manifolds: Introduction

-Returning to the case of diffeomorphisms, Buzzi, Crovisier and Sarig proved that the constructions of countable Markov partitions of Sarig \cite{Sarig-JAMS} and Ben Ovadia \cite{Ben-Ovadia-2019} code homoclinic classes by {\em irreducible} countable topological Markov shifts, and that each homoclinic class supports at most one equilibrium state for each admissible potential, see Theorem 3.1 and Corollary 3.3 in \cite{BCS-Annals}.
-Employing the same methods, we provide applications of the Main Theorem to give proofs, for rank 1 manifolds, of the theorem of Knieper on the uniqueness of the measure of maximal entropy \cite{Knieper-Rank-One-Entropy} and theorems of Burns et al on the uniqueness of equilibrium states for some classes of potentials \cite{BCFT-2018}.
+Using the Main Theorem and Theorem \ref{thm-homo-class}, we give proofs, for rank 1 manifolds, of the theorem of Knieper on the uniqueness of the measure of maximal entropy \cite{Knieper-Rank-One-Entropy} and theorems of Burns et al on the uniqueness of equilibrium states for some classes of potentials \cite{BCFT-2018}.
 Let $\psi^u$ denote the geometric potential of $\vf$ and let ${\rm Sing}$ be the {\em singular set} of $\vf$, see Section \ref{ss-rank-1} for the definitions.

 \begin{theorem}[Theorem A of \cite{BCFT-2018}] Let $M$ be a $C^\infty$ closed rank $1$ Riemannian manifold, and let $\psi:T^1M\to\mathbb R$ be H\"older continuous or of the form $\psi=q\psi^u$ for $q\in\R$.
 If $P({\rm Sing},\psi)<P(\psi)$, then $\psi$ has a unique equilibrium state $\mu$.
 This measure is hyperbolic and fully supported. \end{theorem}